What happens if I don't pay my Council Tax?

 “Attachment” means we can ask whoever pays your salary, wages or benefits to deduct part of what you owe us before they pay you, until all the money you owe us is paid.

-If we pass your account to the bailiffs, they will charge you for visiting your property to collect the amount you owe.
+If we pass your account to the enforcement agents (previously known as bailiffs), they will charge you for visiting your property to collect the amount you owe.
 They also have the power to remove goods to sell at auction to recover the amount you owe.

 We will however also consider the following options: